bagisto/bagisto/README.md

 ~~~

-> That's it, now just execute the project on your specified domain entry point on the installation on public folder inside
+> That's it, now just execute the project on your specified domain entry point pointing to public folder inside installation directory.
-project installation directory.